moments matter

 What happens to the cost if my needs and services change?

 Other communities charge rates based on all-inclusive services, up to a specific number of hours.
-For example, at Monte Vista Village, residents pay a flat rate for up to 60 hours of services per month.
-These services include bathing, dressing, grooming, and medication management.
+These services include bathing, dressing, grooming and medication management.
 This is often referred to as a bundled program.

 Blog Home